 So, this week, I set about trying to make perfume without alcohol.
 One that is made purely from natural oils and can be rolled on the skin at various pressure points.
 A roll on essential oil perfume recipe, to be exact.

-It was a roaring success if I do say so myself!
+Like several of my other DIY perfumes, this was a roaring success, if I do say so myself!

 In this post, I’m going to teach you how to make it yourself at home, step by step.
 Unlike a cologne or ‘Eau de Toilette’ spray, the fragrance from this roll-on essential oil recipe will last all day.
 A little goes a long way.